TsinghuaDatabaseGroup/DB-GPT/README.md

 ### Website Side

 We provide a local website to browse historical diagnosis reports and procedures.
-You can easily launch it with
+You can launch it in three steps:

 * install nodejs (16.13.1 and above is recommended)